Educating for Change Scholarship

 Supporting incarceration-impacted students.

-The scholarship amount per student will be up to $1,000 per academic term.
+The scholarship amount per student will be up to $1,000 per academic year.
 Scholarships may be used to cover education related costs, including but not limited to tuition and fees, books and other instructional materials, computer equipment, internet access, educational tools, and uniforms.
 Funds will be awarded twice a year based on verification of student enrollment.

 Student Eligibility Requirements: